gurbanoglu/FullStack-TaskManager/README.md

 server-side directories:
 npm i

+Remember that Git pushes should only be executed in the "Task Manager" directory since that is where the Git repository was initialised.

 Delete the node_modules directory in both the
 ReactJS and Express projects before deploying each of them to Render.